Bilateral payments with Russia unlikely to be impacted amid sanctions

 -

-India-Russia bilateral payments are made in the Indian rupee.
-For both imports and exports, payments are made or received in the rupee for shipments.
+India and Russia bilateral payments are made in Indian rupee.
+For both imports and exports, payments are made or received in rupee for shipments.
 So, sanctions by the West may not have an impact on the payments, barring exchange rate fluctuation, sources said on Friday.

-Russia is one of biggest suppliers of defence products and equipment to India mostly under government-to-government contract.
+Russia is one of biggest suppliers of defence products and equipment to India, mostly under government-to-government contracts.

-Bilateral trade between India and Russia stood at USD 9.4 billion so far this fiscal year, against USD 8.1 billion in 2020-21.
+Bilateral trade between India and Russia stands at USD 9.4 billion so far this fiscal year, against USD 8.1 billion in 2020-21.

 India had entered into an agreement with Iran for carrying out trade-related transactions through a rupee account maintained with a state-owned lender.